tauke1/Engineering/README.md

 You can see the resuls of each day tasks from Tauke Abdrakhmanov Instructions
-1) Open Folder AzureDevopsTasks and read README.md
+1) Open the folder "AzureDevopsTasks" and read README.md